CMN Student Graduation Meeting

 New Online Services Make Applications and Inquiries Faster and Easier

-The College of Menominee Nation Admissions Office is pleased to announce that our new online services are now available and ready for use.
+The College of Menominee Nation Admissions Office is pleased to announce that new online services are now available and ready for use.
 The new online services deliver a quick and convenient way to apply or request information about CMN.
-The goals of our new features are to expedite the application process, prevent unnecessary delays in processing applications, reduce wait-time to hear about applications status, and provide same-day acceptances.
+The goals of the new features are to expedite the application process, prevent unnecessary delays in processing applications, reduce wait-time to hear about applications status, and provide same-day acceptances.
 Get started here.

 Interested in Nursing?

 We have informational sessions to fit your schedule!

 Learn more about Nursing Assistant courses or the Health Profession Opportunity Grant (HPOG).
 HPOG can help fund the cost of tuition, books, and other educational expenses for students interested in CMN’s Nursing Career Ladder.
 Whether you are a high school student or a new or continuing student at CMN, full or part time, you can apply.
 Find a convenient, no cost, no obligation informational session here.